Zoom Meeting Information

 - Participants should properly identify themselves at beginning of hearing and/or when checking in with the Judicial Assistant.

-- Parties may schedule hearings by contacting Yvette Deas, Judicial Assistant to Judge Surber, at CAD-divisionDVTD@pbcgov.org.
+- Parties SHALL schedule ALL motion hearings by contacting Yvette Deas, Judicial Assistant to Judge Surber, at CAD-divisionDVTD@pbcgov.org.

 - In keeping with professional courtesy, any party scheduling a hearing shall make reasonable efforts to contact the opposing party/counsel for availability or scheduling conflicts.
 Please file your Motion with the Clerk of Court and then submit a courtesy copy of the Motion as a "PDF" to the court by email.